 In 1993 Cornell closed on March 12 (last Saturday of Spring Break) and reopened on Tuesday March 14.

 In 1997 Cornell closed at noon on January 5 and reopened the following morning

 In 2007 Cornell closed at 12:30pm on February 14 and reopened at 9am the following morning.

 After the 2007 closure there was a petition signed by 1400 students, staff, and faculty asking for a review of the shutdown process.
 This produced a report and a set of improvements.

-One week after the Stella event firstname.lastname@example.org was created and I invited faculty and staff to share their experiences and to suggest ways to improve the shut down process.
-There were 330 replies and you can read anonymized versions of them all in this 100+ page pdf:
+One week after the Stella event, firstname.lastname@example.org was created and faculty and staff were encouraged to share their experiences and to suggest ways to improve the shut down process.
+There were 330 replies and you can read anonymized versions of them all in the 100+ page pdf Snow Days at Cornell.